willatendo/Willatendos-Licensing/README.md

 ## Addons:
 Addons are 100% okay and even encouraged to be made for any of my mods.
 I'll even help you!

-## Updating or Branching Off my Mod:
-Without explicit permission from me, you may not create updates for my mods, or branches.
-You must contact me if you wish to do this.

 ## Additional Questions:
 Contact me on Discord: https://discord.com/invite/QFqbJFT8YK